South Dakota Department of Health

 For information on Coronavirus (COVID-19) please see below.

 |Free Flu Shots!!!

 Mitchell Area Flu POD is offering free flu vaccine to children 6 months-18 years of age.
-College age students can also get a free flu shot when they show their student ID.
-This will be held Tuesday October 23rd from 3:30-6:30PM at the Corn Palace.
+Limited vaccine also available for adults.
+This will be held Tuesday October 19th from 3:00-7:00PM at the Corn Palace.